-- Effective for annual periods beginning on or after 1 January 2023. - Effective for annual periods beginning on or after 1 January 2022. - Effective for annual periods beginning on or after a date to be determined. - Effective for annual periods beginning on or after 1 January 2021.
+- 1 Effective for annual periods beginning on or after 1 January 2020. - 2 Effective for business combination and asset acquisition for which the acquisition date is on or after the beginning of the first annual period beginning on or after 1 January 2020. - Effective for annual periods beginning on or after 1 January 2021. - 4 Effective for annual periods beginning on or after a date to be determined.